Magicoo51889/Phaser-Game/README.md

 ---
 ### How to install and run the game? 💾

-- First you will need to download the files from the 'releases' tab.
+1. First you will need to download the files from the 'releases' tab.
 The only version at the moment is the pre-release version designed for testing.

-- Install the files, and use your command line to find the root folder of the game (./).
+2. Install the files, and use your command line to find the root folder of the game (./).
 To do this type ``ls`` to identify files you're currently able to access, ``cd {filename}`` to move into the specified file, E.G. ``cd downloads`` will move you to the downloads folder on your computer.
-Use ``cd`` to move back in the directory.
+Use ``cd`` to move back in the directory. **Note that you will need to install the source code as a zip, which is one of the options given, and then unzip that before you will be able to this step!**

-- Next once you reach the root folder (the one with src, package.json, and config.xml for example in), you will want to type ``npm i`` or ``npm install``.
+3. Next once you reach the root folder (the one with src, package.json, and config.xml for example in), you will want to type ``npm i`` or ``npm install``.
 This will install the packages needed to run the game.

-- Finally type ``npm run dev``.
+4. Finally type ``npm run dev``.
 This will start the local websever using webpack to launch the game in your browser.